Skip to content

 [-o table|json] [--json] [--check]

 apm policy groups diagnostic subcommands for the organization-level policy APM resolves at install / audit time.
-Today the group exposes a single subcommand, status.
+The group exposes two subcommands: status (the policy-chain view) and explain (the per-package executable-trust decision).

 The command is always exit 0 by default.
 Discovery failures are reported in the output (table or JSON), never via process exit code, so it stays safe for human inspection and SIEM ingestion.
 Pass --check to opt into a CI-friendly contract that exits 1 when no usable policy is resolved.